Pt 20-B: Ma, Pa, Me, and Polygamy On-The-Down-Low

 I got no opportunity for further formal education beyond the eighth grade.
 Nor was I allowed to read, let alone have contact with the outside world in any way, shape, or form.
 That precluded TV and radio, of course.

-In other words, as I said previously, I was cut off from all outside influences.
-High Tech and other computer technology hadn’t been invented yet, as far as I knew — cut off from outside contact, I would’ve been the last to know.
+In other words, I was cut off from all outside influences.
+High Tech and other computer technology hadn’t been invented yet, as far as I knew — cut off from “the world,” I would’ve been the last to know.

 Yes, the idol of the LeBaron cult and colony, Bill/William Preston Tucker, the man I was pawned off onto, lacked integrity.
 In plain English, he was two-faced.
 Known for being a good diplomat, he couldn’t stand confrontation.
 That means he couldn’t say “No!”
 So, with social pressure put upon him by my Uncle Ervil, Bill’s best buddy, and by my parents — Bill went ahead and married me, the lesser of two evils — as far as he could see.